ShutUpAndWrite/community-docs/docs/reddit.md

 All users can post one feedback request for free.
 Subsequent requests cost **20 rep** to post.

+Feedback requests must be for a piece or excerpt **under 3,500 words.** If your submission is part of a longer work, you are welcome to link to that longer work in your request with the understanding that it must not be a requirement to read.
+You may submit multiple pieces in the same request if the total wordcount does not exceed 3,500.

 To request feedback, click the "Request Feedback" button in the sidebar, and fill out the appropriate information.
 It is very important that you read through these guidelines at least once before submitting your request.
 There's quite a few of them, but following them will make sure that your feedback request is answered more quickly, and will make the experience generally more pleasant for everyone involved.

 Once responses start filtering in, you can decide whether or not they were helpful and [reward them accordingly](#rewarding-feedback).
 The integrity of our feedback system is dependent on authors dictating which feedback was genuinely helpful, and is the main source of reputation for the community.